 - 1) A final, formal step in a concerted process for dealing with disciplinary offences following the use of a wide range of other strategies, including fixed-term suspension, which have been used without success.
 It is an acknowledgement that all available strategies have been exhausted and is used as a last resort.
 This would include persistent and defiant misbehaviour, including bullying or persistent actions over time, as described elsewhere in this policy. - 2) Exceptional circumstances where it is not appropriate to implement other strategies and where it could be appropriate to permanently exclude a student for a first or 'one off' offence.
-These might include: - a) Serious violence (whether actual or threatened) against another student or a member of staff; - b) Sexual abuse or assault; - c) Supplying an illegal drug; - d) Carrying a weapon; - e) Arson. - f) Criminal offences committed either on the Academy site, or whilst representing the Academy, or whilst on the way to or from the Academy.
+These might include: - a) Physical assault against another student or an adult; - b).
+Verbal abuse or threatening behaviour against another student or an adult; - b) Sexual abuse or assault; - c) Using or supplying an illegal drug; - d) Use, or threat of use, of an offensive weapon or prohibited item; - e) Arson; - f) Criminal offences committed either on the Academy site, or whilst representing the Academy, or whilst on the way to or from the Academy; - g).
+Bullying, including cyber bullying; - h) Racist abuse; - i) Abuse against sexual orientation or gender reassignment; - j) Abuse relating to disability.